i05nagai/memorandum/language/english_speaking.md

     * the teachers and the teachers ill come into conflict
 * priviledge
 * odd
+    * what are the odds we run into this guy?
     * at odds
         * They're at odds over the funding of the project
         * Her version of events was at odds with the police report